Skip to Content

 I layer them on every single day.

-Narrowing down to a list of “must-haves’ I’m going with three, starting with a hinged bangle.
+Narrowing down to a list of “must-haves, ” I’m going with three items, starting with a hinged bangle.

-The design is inspired by the iconic Cartier love bracelet (also on my dream wish list).
+The design is inspired by the iconic love bracelet (also on my dream wish list).

-You can wear it with everything all the time.
-Works great as an anchor to layer with other pieces.
+You can always wear it with everything.
+It works as an anchor for layering other pieces.

 Next up, a cuff.